flyingfisch/flyingfisch.github.io-src/_posts/2018-04-09-grocery-stores-are-broken.md

 layout: post
 categories:
   - rant
+metadata:
   description: >-
     Imagine walking into a new grocery store.
 What are the first things you notice?
 Maybe it's the dim fluorescent lights.
 Maybe it's the sound of low quality music on a lower quality speaker, quiet enough that you can't tell what's playing, loud enough that you can't ignore it.
-_template: default
 ---

 Imagine walking into a new grocery store.
 What are the first things you notice?
 Maybe it's the dim fluorescent lights.
 Maybe it's the [sound of](https://youtu.be/wbQSAdU4Qb4?t=40s) low quality [music](https://youtu.be/wbQSAdU4Qb4?t=40s) on a lower quality speaker, quiet enough that you can't tell what's playing, loud enough that you can't ignore it.